 Fundamentalists call the four hundred year gap in their Bible, between the Old and New Testaments, “the silent years” because they believe God had nothing to say or do.

 In reality, the Apocrypha clearly shows God at work during this time, but these fundamentalists don’t know this truth because they’re unwilling to consider what God had to say.

 I’ve read and appreciate the seven books, along with additional text for two others, that Catholics have in their Bible and Protestants don’t.
 I wish I had encountered these amazing words much sooner.

 I recently received a copy of the text removed from the KJV Bible (Apocrypha, Authorized King James Version).
 I expected it to include seven books.
 Instead there were fourteen.
 Now I’m twice as mad about what was taken away from today’s Protestant Bible and its sixty-six books.

 But that’s not all.
 The canon of the Ethiopia Bible (The Apocrypha: Including Books from the Ethiopic Bible) contains even more.
-This Bible has eighty-one books in all, fifteen more than the Protestant’s sixty-six.
 I’m currently reading these books of the greater Bible.
 Though I’m not ready to fully embrace them, I am intrigued.

 This will help me better understand God, just as other parts of the greater church of Jesus are able to do.

 What about Nonbiblical Texts?

 There are also other historical writings, contemporary to the contents of the Bible, but since no stream of Christianity has included them in their canon of scripture, I’m content to follow their lead.